spyboy-productions/PhantomCrawler/README.md

 ⚠️ **Get New Proxies** with port and add in `proxies.txt` in this format `50.168.163.176:80`

-- You can add it from here: https://free-proxy-list.net/
+- You can add it from here: https://free-proxy-list.net/ these free proxies are not validated some might not work so first validate hesse proxies before adding.

 **How to Use:**
 1. Clone the repository: